Ambuj-Singh/ThreeJS-implementation/README.md

 ## Creating a Renderer

-Now at last in order to actaully see the cube we created in that scene.
+Now at last in order to actaully see the cube we created in that scene we will render it using a renderer.

 ![basicScene](https://user-images.githubusercontent.com/39789077/128597042-f21f5331-d650-4f4f-a91a-66e9073394dd.PNG)